javanOkendo/VAP/README.md

    1. Mapping Quality (MQ) < 40
    1. SnpCluster (3 SNPs in 35bp)
    1. Mann-Whitney Rank-Sum (MQRankSum) < -12.5
-1. Exploratory statistics of all variant files.
+1. Exploratory statistics of all variant files..

 ## To run workflow